congosto/telegram-tracker-t-hoarder_tg/README.md

 ## Overview

+### Colab environemt
+This fork includes a notebook to run these scripts in the colab environment.
+Requirements:
+   - Have a Google account
+   - Upload the repository to drive
+   - Open telegram-tracker.ipynb in the colab environment (clicking on the notebook will open it in the environment) The telegram-tracker.ipynb notebook will mount drive so that the scripts can be executed from there

+### Local enviroment
 This tool connects to Telegram's API.
 It generates JSON files containing channel's data, including channel's information and posts.
 You can search for a specific channel, or a set of channels provided in a text file (one channel per line.)

 Files are saved by default in a folder called *output/data*.
 These folders are created by the script.
 You can also give a specific output directory to store collected data.